 Hence, how the search string is interpreted depends only on which characters it contains.
 The settings in the list box properties do not affect the evaluation.
 The "Default Search Mode" only affects how the initial search string is created.

 Further, you can use the search string in a number of different places, not just in the search area in the user interface: You can also use it in Set analysis, in actions, in bookmarks, in API calls, etc.

 In principle, you can combine any search string with any search place.
-There are however some anomalies and limitations.
-For example, you cannot currently use the advanced search modes in the Qlik Sense global search, and you cannot use fuzzy search in programmatic searches.
+There are however some anomalies and exceptions.
+For example, you cannot use normal search or fuzzy search in programmatic searches and you cannot use the advanced search modes in the Qlik Sense global search.

 The bookmark deserves a special mention.
 If a search is made and the resulting selection is stored in a bookmark, the bookmark remembers the search string and not the selection.
 This means that if new values appear when the script is run, they may be selected by the bookmark, even though they didn’t exist when the bookmark was created.